jovotech/learn-jovo/tutorials/deploy-to-google-cloud/README.md

 ## Introduction

-[Google Cloud](https://azure.microsoft.com) is the cloud computing service by Google.
-It provides a variety of cloud services, including Cloud Functions (a serverless compute service) and Firestore (a NoQSL database service).
+[Google Cloud](https://cloud.google.com/) is the cloud computing service by Google.
+It provides a variety of cloud services, including Cloud Functions (a serverless compute service) and Firestore (the NoQSL database service by Firebase).

 In this tutorial, you will go through the steps needed to host your Alexa Skills and Google Actions on Google Cloud by using Cloud Functions for your code, and Firestore for storing user specific data.